Background pattern

 If you use more Diprogenta cream than you should

-Excessive use of topical corticosteroids (repeated overdoses) may cause adverse effects (see section 4).
+Excessive use of topical corticosteroids (repeated overdoses) may cause side effects (see section 4).

 Information for healthcare professionals

-In case of overdose or accidental ingestion, consult your doctor or pharmacist or go to a medical center, or call the Toxicological Information Service.
+In case of overdose or accidental ingestion, consult your doctor or pharmacist or go to a medical center, or call the Toxicology Information Service.
 Tel.: 91 562 04 20, indicating the medication and the amount ingested.

-If you forgot to use Diprogenta cream
+If you forget to use Diprogenta cream

-Do not apply a double dose to compensate for the missed doses.
+Do not apply a double dose to make up for missed doses.

 Apply the dose as soon as possible and then continue with your regular treatment.

-4. Possible Adverse Effects
+4. Possible side effects

-Like all medications,this medicationcan cause side effects, although not everyone will experience them.
+Like all medications, this medication can cause side effects, although not everyone will experience them.

-• Dryness or cracking of the skin
+• Skin dryness or cracking

 • Itching or burning